Advocating for laws around parent company accountability

-One of the largest barriers to remedy for victims of human rights violations by business is the limitation of liability of parent companies for the actions of their subsidiaries.
+One of the largest barriers to remedy for victims of business-related human rights violations is the limitation of liability of parent companies for the actions of their subsidiaries.